 - E. Assignments to be Submitted: Each student will be expected to complete and submit the following assignments for satisfactory completion of this course: - 1.
 Documentation: - a.
 Counseling/Community Agency Internship Hours Log - b.
 Internship Information and Plans Form - c.
 Internship Agreement Memo to Site Supervisor - 2.
 Readings Assignments: Students are expected to incorporate class readings into classroom discussion - 3.
+Oral Case Conceptualization and Written Case Summary: (Course Objective 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, & 35)

-Oral Case Conceptualization and Written Case Summary: Internship students will present client cases in both oral and written form during the semester: - a.
+Internship students will present client cases in both oral and written form during the semester:

+- a.
 Students will present an in-depth summary of an active client case.
 Using the Case Presentation Format outlined at the end of the syllabus, students will write a case summary (DO A CLIENT MAP) in PowerPoint.
 The case summary is to be turned in to the instructor at the time of the presentation (Word Format).
-Presentations will be approximately 30 minutes in length, which includes an oral report and relevant discussion.
+Presentations will be approximately 45 minutes in length, which includes an oral report and relevant discussion.
+10-minute segment of a recorded individual session for the class to listen to and critique: must include a minimum of 10 responses from the student counselor "uh huh" and "I see" do not count as responses.
+Type Script of the chosen section of the recording copy for each person in the class Please be sure to maintain client confidentiality - b.
 If you are unable to present your case on the agreed-upon date for any other reason other than illness or approved family emergency, you may exchange with someone else or take a 5-point deduction in score.